 This experience for any potential nursing employee can be most enlightening-as it is to the individuals doing the interview.
-The interview can occur in front of a group of existing employees/board members and/or individually with a specified employee/administrator.
-Whereas, the interview process provides information to the facility/organization about a nurse, it provides the nurse information about the personality of the interviewing employees, the working relationships between employees, and the employee's understanding of discriminatory/nondiscriminatory questions.
+The interview can occur in front of a group of existing employees/board members or individually with a specified employee/administrator.
+Whereas the interview process provides information to the facility/organization about a nurse, it gives information about the interviewing employees' personality, the working relationships between employees, and the employee's understanding of discriminatory/non-discriminatory questions.

 Come to the interview with knowledge about the mission, philosophy, and goals of the facility/organization.
-An on-line access of information about the facility/organization is usually available.
-This is your opportunity to describe your abilities and focus on your strengths that can support and meet the goals of the facility/organization.
+Online access to information about the facility/organization is usually available.
+It is your opportunity to describe your abilities and focus on your strengths to support and meet the facility/organization's goals.
 Highlight your important accomplishments and how it relates specifically to the job.
 Know the job for which you are applying.
 Match your job qualities and strengths with the job expectations desired by the interviewer(s).